Heart failure is a condition in which the heart cannot pump enough blood to meet the metabolic requirements of the body.

 You can see that there are many forms of heart disease that mostly result in the weak pumping action of your heart leading to problems of fluid accumulation, leading to breathing difficulty, fluid in the lungs or in the trunk and limbs.

-We can help treat underlying causes of hypertension** by correctly utilising all that complementary medicine has to offer.
+We may help treat the underlying causes of hypertension** , teaming up with your medical team, by correctly utilising all that complementary medicine has to offer.
 These methods are aimed at reducing calcification***, infection*,**,*** inflammation**,***, and fibrosis-***, utilising dietary balancing, “targeted” nutrition**, herbal medicine**, homoeopathy (including electronic homoeopathy***) and health coaching.

-Bacteria – mainly Streptococcus but also perhaps Staphylococcus and the Glandular Fever virus (Epstein Barr and relatives and synonyms)– can find a home in key areas of blood circulation, such as heart valves and become a permanent resident in your system.
-The long term presence of bacteria , living in little cystic homes, causes irritation to tissue – from minor ongoing irritation to steadily advancing inflammation** – proportionate to the severity or chronicity (how long it’s been there) of the infection***,****.
+Bacteria – mainly Streptococcus but also perhaps Staphylococcus or others, and the Glandular Fever virus (Epstein Barr and relatives and synonyms)– may find a “home” in key areas of blood circulation, such as heart valves and become a permanent resident in your system.
+The long term presence of bacteria, living in little cystic homes, causes irritation to tissue – from minor ongoing irritation to steadily advancing inflammation** – proportionate to the severity or chronicity (how long it’s been there) of the infection***,****.
 Such areas of infection are also subject to calcification problems and/or “strep throat” – usually arising in childhood or adolescent years and gradually establishing in the above areas over time. *

 These underlying are well treated by our normal naturopathic “detoxification” techniques, herbal and nutritional medicine and homoeopathy, while well-developed medical prescription medicine has excellent results in moderating the symptoms.